Xola-Qika/AWS-re-Start/Labs/Database/README.md

 This lab shows how to create and interact with DynamoDB table on AWS.
 It shows basic NoSQL concepts, creating a table, inserting data, querying and deleting an Amazon table.

 ## Tasks
-- Creating an Amazon DynamoDB table
+- Creating an Amazon DynamoDB table - Provisioned a new table named Music with Artist as the partition key and Song as the sort key.
-- Enter data into Amazon DynamoDB table
-- Query an Amazon DynamoDB table
+- Enter data into Amazon DynamoDB table - I added three music records with each different attributes to demonstrate DynamoDB's flexibility.
+For example one song had a Genre field, while another had LengthSeconds.
+This showed that DynamoDB does not require a fixed schema.
+- Query an Amazon DynamoDB table - I used both Query operation to quickly find "Gangnam Style" by its partition and sort key, and the Scan operation to find songs released in 1971.
+This helped me understand the difference in speed between querying and scanning.
-- Delete an Amazon DynamoDB table
+- Delete an Amazon DynamoDB table - Once I finished, I deleted the Music table which also removed all stored items.

-## Why it matters
-- DynamoDB is a fast and flexible NoSQL database service for building scalable and better applications on AWS.
-- Throught this lab I gained practical knowledge of how to create a DynamoDB table and manage its data in a NoSQL environement

 ## Challenges
 This lab was straightforward and I did not face any challenges

 ## Takeaways
-- Learned how to create and manage DynamoDB table
+- Gained practical experience creating and managing a DynamoDB table, including adding, modifying and deleting items.
-- Designing the tables with partition and sort keys
+- Understood the importance of creating tables with a partition key and optional sort key to ensure efficient data retrieval and unique identification of records.
-- Two ways of querying the table which are query and scan
+- Learned the difference between Query and Scan and when each is appropriate.

 ## Screenshots
 <img width="1470" height="834" alt="Screenshot 2025-08-10 at 17 09 05" src="https://github.com/user-attachments/assets/8eebc365-8a12-4b8e-8152-3e94b30522b4" />